prosyslab-classroom/is593-language-based-security/README.md

 All submissions will be managed using Github.
 For each assignment, a unique invitation URL for Github Classroom will be posted at [KLMS](http://klms.kaist.ac.kr).
-Once you accept the invitation, a priviate repository for your assignment will be created.
+Once you accept the invitation, a private repository for your assignment will be created.
 You can push as many commits as you want before the deadline.
 We will grade the final commit of your `master` branch.

 The late homework policy is as follows: